Cosmological implications of the full shape of anisotropic clustering measurements in BOSS and eBOSS: Results

 The value of $S$ can then be interpreted using the fact that, for Gaussian posteriors, the difference $d-2\ln S$, where $d$ is the Bayesian model dimensionality, is $\chi^2_d$ distributed.
 We calculate $d$ for each of the data sets separately, $d_{\rm A}$ and $d_{\rm B}$, and their combination, $d_{\rm A+B}$, as described in \citet{PhysRevD.100.043504} and combine the results as $d=d_{\rm A}+d_{\rm B}-d_{\rm A+B}$.

-Applying this procedure to eBOSS~+~BOSS and Planck, we find $\ln S=0.041\pm 0.16$ with a Bayesian dimensionality of $d=4.5\pm 0.1$, which correctly indicates that there are approximately 5 cosmological parameters shared between the two data sets.
-This can then be related to a tension probability of $p = 0.52 \pm 0.05$ or a tension of $0.64 \pm 0.07\sigma$, which is consistent with the $0.76 \pm 0.05\sigma$ tension between Planck and BOSS alone found by \citet{Tr_ster_2020} and indicates a good agreement between these data sets.
+Applying this procedure to eBOSS~+~BOSS and Planck, we find $\ln S=0.41\pm 0.07$ with a Bayesian dimensionality of d=$4.5\pm 0.4$, which correctly indicates that there are approximately 5 cosmological parameters shared between the two data sets.
+This can then be related to a p-value of $p = 0.52 \pm 0.02$ or a tension of $0.64 \pm 0.03\sigma$, which is consistent with the $0.76 \pm 0.05\sigma$ tension between Planck and BOSS alone found by \citet{Tr_ster_2020} and indicates a good agreement between these data sets.

 In addition to the suspiciousness, we want to use a tension metric that allows for a greater control to focus only on a selected subset of parameters.
 For this purpose, we use the update difference-in-mean statistic, $\mathcal{Q}_{\rm{UDM}}$, as described in \citet{raverihu19} and implemented in \textsc{tensiometer}\footnote{https://github.com/mraveri/tensiometer} \citep{lemos2020assessing}.
 This statistic extends the simple difference in means, where the difference in mean parameter values $\hat{\pmb{\theta}}$ measured by two data sets is weighted by their covariance $\mathbfss{C}$.
 The `update' in UDM refers to the fact that instead of comparing data set A with data set B, we consider the updated information in the combination ${\rm A+B}$ with respect to A by means of